-On April 25, 2017, the Bank's Board of Directors increased the dividend declared per share on both sub-classes of capital stock.
-Based on the Bank's preliminary financial results for the first quarter of 2017, the Board of Directors declared a dividend of 3.15% (annualized) for Class B1 activity capital stock (an increase of 15 basis points from the prior quarter) and a dividend of 1.05% (annualized) for Class B2 membership capital stock (an increase of 20 basis points from the prior quarter).
-The higher dividends enhance the value of our members' membership and reduce the cost of borrowing from the Bank.
+On July 27, 2017, the Bank's Board of Directors increased the dividend declared per share on both sub-classes of capital stock.
+Based on the Bank's preliminary financial results for the second quarter of 2017, the Board of Directors declared a dividend of 3.30% (annualized) for Class B1 activity capital stock (an increase of 15 basis points) and a dividend of 1.25% (annualized) for Class B2 membership capital stock (an increase of 20 basis points).
+The Class B2 capital stock dividend enhances the value of membership; the Class B1 capital stock dividend reduces the effective cost of borrowing from the Bank and rewards our members who support the entire cooperative through their advances.